Optimal detection of sparse principal components in high dimension: Introduction

-The so-called $k$-sparse largest eigenvalue of the empirical covariance matrix captures the largest amount of empirical variance explained by any $k$ of the original variables.
+The minimax optimal test statistic for our testing problem relies on the so-called $k$-sparse largest eigenvalue of the empirical covariance matrix.
+It captures the largest amount of empirical variance explained by any $k$ of the original variables.
 It turns out that although this statistic can be used to construct an optimal test, it raises computational difficulties and can even be proved to be NP-complete in general.
-As a result, a large body of the optimization literature on this topic consists of numerical methods to overcome this issue~\citep[see, e.g.,][and references therein]{dAsBacGha07, dAsGhaJor07, MaS11, LuZha11, JouNesRic10}.
+As a result, a large body of the optimization literature on this topic consists of numerical methods to overcome this issue; see, for example, \citet{dAsBacEl-08,dAsGhaJor07,MaS11,LuZha11,JouNesRic10} and references therein.
 Nevertheless, while these numerical methods do produce a solution, their statistical properties are rarely addressed for the estimation problem and never for the detection problem.
-One of the approaches introduced by \citet{dAsGhaJor07} uses a convexification technique called \emph{semidefinite programming} (SDP).
-A major drawback of this technique is that it may not output a sparse direction $\hat v$ but a matrix and an ad hoc post-processing step is often required to turn this matrix back into a unit vector.
+One of the approaches introduced by \citet {dAsGhaJor07} uses a convexification technique called \emph {semidefinite programming} (SDP).
+A major drawback of this technique is that it may not output a sparse direction $\hat v$.
+Indeed, semidefinite programs output matrices that are not rank-one in general, and an ad hoc post-processing step is often required to turn this matrix back into a unit vector.
 However, in the context of detection, our goal is not to estimate the eigenvector $v$ but rather its associated eigenvalue.
 This notable difference allows us to bypass SDP optimization altogether, which is known to scale poorly in high dimension.
 Inspired by the dual SDP formulation, we propose a simple test procedure based on the \emph{minimum dual perturbation} (MDP) that is easy to compute and for which we can derive near optimal performance bounds for the detection problem.
 More importantly, we bring supporting evidence to the tightness of the performance bounds that we prove.
 Interestingly, this evidence builds upon a conjecture from theoretical computer science.
-Indeed, a reduction to the \emph{planted clique} problem shows that a better performance would contradict a widely believed conjecture on the average-case complexity of this problem.
+Indeed, a reduction to the \emph {planted clique} problem shows that a better performance would contradict a widely believed conjecture on the average-case complexity of this problem.